RyanMcNeill1977/r_survey/lesson1.md

 Of course, the first thing we need to do is load our data into R. Whenever I download data from iPUMS, I like to grab it as one of the main statistical package formats: SAS, SPSS or Stata.
 But R doesn't natively read those formats, so first we need to install a package that tells R how to read the data.

+With R and many other languages, such as Python or Ruby, the true power comes from the ability to use little bits of code written by other people to accomplish tasks.
+In the R world, these are called packages.

+So first thing we need to do is install the [tidyverse](https://www.tidyverse.org/), which is a bunch of packages that have some pretty critical tools to do data science tasks in R.

+So let's run this bit of code:

+'''R
+install.packages("tidyverse")
+'''

 ### Reading in foreign file formats